MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab03_Canvas_App.md

    - Select **Close**.

-1. Save and publish the application
+1. Save and publish the application.

    - Click the **Save** icon.
    - Click the **Publish** icon.